-- g.
+- f.
 Offers of individual assistance should be prevalent in documentation developed by the State and the plans including information on how to obtain in-person individual assistance through various means in an effort to minimize default assignments (e.g., assistance through enrollment broker, availability of a toll-free number, etc.). - i.
 CMS Review.
 The State will submit to CMS all public communication tools (both State issued, or State-directed from plans) to be used to explain every facet of mandatory enrollment, plan choice, benefit packages, rights, safeguards and how to receive assistance with understanding the program and process.
 These would include directional memoranda to plans, online tools or other policy or guidance conveyance documents.
 Updates or modifications to the curriculum will be submitted to CMS throughout the Demonstration. - ii.
 Communication Follow-up.
-Offers of individual assistance should be prevalent in documentation developed by the State and the plans. - h.
+Offers of individual assistance should be prevalent in documentation developed by the State and the plans. - g.
 Readability and Accessibility.
-All education materials, mail or electronic, should be available in languages, in formats, and at reading levels that will substantially meet the needs of the individuals impacted by the mandatory enrollment. - i.
+All education materials, mail or electronic, should be available in languages, in formats, and at reading levels that will substantially meet the needs of the individuals impacted by the mandatory enrollment. - h.
 Community Presentation.
-The state must demonstrate to CMS through documentation that it has developed a "Community Presentation" and completed all "Community Presentations" prior to implementation for RIMC.
-Community presentations can consist of in-person meetings, teleconferences, webinar, or other appropriate forums.
-Forums or locations for these Presentations will be determined in collaboration with stakeholder groups. - j.
-Collaboration with Community Organizations.
-Since transition of a large number of high needs beneficiaries will impact the organizational structure and resources of health plans, clinics and community-based organizations that serve SPD, the State will ensure health plans are partnering with community organizations in an ongoing effort to improve resource utilization, training, communication for members, and information on the completion of health risk assessment process.
-The state will provide CMS with updates on the completion of health risk assessments quarterly, during monthly monitoring calls.
+The State shall submit to CMS, for review, the State's proposed "Community Presentation" by February 1, 2011 and complete all "Community

+Presentations" by May, 2011.
+Forums or locations for these Presentations will be determined in collaboration with stakeholder groups.